bdeckard92/dupUT/01-Class-Content/09-NodeJS/01-Activities/02-Inquirer-Users/README.md

     * "What is your name?"

-    * What is your preferred method of communication?"
+    * "What is your preferred method of communication?"

     * "What languages do you know?"

-* Then write the user response to a file using the given callback function.
-    * How can you chain this callback method to the prompt?
+* Then write the user response to a file using the given callback function by chaining this callback method to the prompt.

 ## Hint(s)